Zopolis4/Haruka/README.md

 * Serial port emulation is not implemented.
 No error is reported by BIOS since it is an expansion card on JX.
 In original PCjr mode the BIOS may report an error.
 * BIOS continues booting when a kj-rom checksum test fails because HLT instruction is not properly emulated.
 * Joystick is emulated but not controllable.
-* Application cartridge support is not yet implemented.